FusionAuth/fusionauth-site/site/_posts/2020-11-13-securing-flutter-oauth.md

 If we want, we can add more users to the "Users" and register them to this application.
 But you can work through this tutorial with just one registered user.

+If you want to test with a real device, you should also set up ngrok to point to the local FusionAuth server, so that devices can access `http://localhost:9011`.
+While beyond the scope of this tutorial, here's [ngrok documentation](https://ngrok.com/docs#getting-started-expose) on how to do so.

 Next, we move on to setting up the Flutter app project.

 ## Setting up the Flutter project